akamai/cli-image-manager/README.md

 # Akamai CLI: Image Manager Module

-This module enables the use of Image Manager in the Akamai CLI tool
+This module enables the use of Image Manager (IM) in the Akamai CLI tool

+## API Permissions

+Please ensure your API client has access to the "Image Manager" API (you may need to create a separate API client)

 ## Install